d-oliveros/isomorphine/README.md

 // in /client.js, running in the browser

 // We can interact with this server-side entity (User)
-// without having to do any manual HTTP requests.
+// without manually having to do any HTTP requests.
 //
 // If you were to require this model directly from the browser, you'd be requiring
 // your whole data layer, probably including your database initialization files